gastonstat/letter-of-rec/README.md

 2) :question: __I don't know you enough__: I haven't known you long enough to get an accurate idea of your qualifications and skills to endorse you.
-Plus, I don't write generic letters of recommendation.
+Plus, I don't write generic letters of recommendation (and you should not ask for them either).

 <br>